Antimony Master Alloy

 A digital Thermometer complete with a thermocouple measuring a temperature range from -50 deg C - 750 deg c is available for purchase .
 Contact us

 Tin - High Purity

 All tin supplied by Northern Smelters exceeds industry standards, and is available if required with a Certificate of Analysis.
-Every batch of tin used by Northern Smelters Pty Ltd is sampled, and tested by an independent NATA approved laboratory to confirm quality of all material we supply.
+Every batch of tin used by Hayes Metal Pty Ltd is sampled, and tested by an independent NATA approved laboratory to confirm quality of all material we supply.

 Ingots – approximately 25 kg

 Sticks – approximately 500gm or 750gmPellets – 23 grams - used in electroplating baskets, or for small additions of tin in foundries

 Pellets – 23 grams - used in electroplating baskets, or small additions of tin in foundries

 Granules – irregularly shaped, from about 3mm to 5mm diameter.

 200 gram buttons – exact weight (+/- 5gm) for accurate addition to furnace charge etc.